artemkv/artemkv.github.io/algorithms.md

 - The expectation on the number of colliding keys is now over the distribution of hash functions
 - So the idea is very similar to the randomized quicksort
 - There are various universal hash families to pick from
 - My note: it is not completely clear how, after you picked `h` randomly, you make sure you pick the same one for the same key every time.
-It seem that you pick a hash function when initializing the hash table, not on every insertion.
+It seems that you pick a hash function when initializing the hash table, not on every insertion.
 You might also re-hash if you detect the number of collisions being too big
 - **Perfect hashing:** instead of linked lists for colliding items, use second level hash tables
 - First level hash table hash function is picked from the universal hash family, so the first level is basically doing hashing with chaining, as usual
-- Lets take `lj` to be a number of keys hashing to the same slot
+- Let's take `lj` to be a number of keys hashing to the same slot
 - Second level hash table hash function is also picked from the universal hash family, but it maps it into the hashtable of size `lj^2`; this makes second-level collision probability very low
 - To make all of this work, you need a static (known upfront) set of keys, so that you can pre-compute all this stuff (and actually start over if didn't work the first time)
 - And all of this can be analyzed in terms of build time and space complexity